1. About Buscopan

 It does this by reducing the wave-like contractions of the muscle in the walls of the stomach, bowel and bladder.

-Buscopan helps to treat stomach cramps and period pains, but doesn't cure them.
+Buscopan helps to treat stomach cramps and period pains, but does not cure them.

 When will I feel better?

 Buscopan tablets start to work within 15 minutes.
-Talk to your pharmacist or doctor if your symptoms don't improve within 2 weeks.
+Talk to your pharmacist or doctor if your symptoms do not improve within 2 weeks.

 Can I take Buscopan for a long time?

-Buscopan is safe to take for a long time (more than 3 months) as long as you take the recommended dose and you're not having any side effects.
+Buscopan is safe to take for a long time (more than 3 months) as long as you get advice from your doctor, you take the recommended dose and you're not having any side effects.

 What's the difference between Buscopan products?